AxelHenningsson/contomo/README.rst

 inital value andvection PDE to be propagated in time.
-Solutions are obtianed by discretizing the density field in space in finite volume fashion and for each sought time recovering the driving velocity field through the projected advection equations using standard iteratove methods.
+Solutions are obtianed by discretizing the density field in space in finite volume fashion and for each sought time recovering the driving velocity field through the projected advection equations using iterative methods.